Vonage/pipecat/examples/vonage-chatbot/README.md

     docker run -it --rm -p 8005:8005 --env-file examples/vonage-chatbot/.env vonage-chatbot
     ```

-The server will start on port 8005.
-Keep this running while you test with Vonage.

 ## Testing the Chatbot

-1. Start publishing audio in the Vonage Playground
+1. Follow the instructions in: `examples/vonage-chatbot/client/README.md`.
-2. Follow the examples/vonage-chatbot/client/README.md and run the connect_and_stream.py.
+2. Run the client program (`connect_and_stream.py`) to invoke the **/connect API**.
-Once established then speak.
-Your audio will reach STT → LLM → TTS pipeline and you’ll hear AI-generated voice reply.
+3. Once the connection is established, begin speaking in the Vonage Video session.
+Your audio will be forwarded through the Audio Connector to the Pipecat pipeline processed by OpenAI STT → LLM → TTS and the synthesized response will be sent back into the session.
+4. You will hear the AI’s voice reply in real time, played back as audio from the virtual participant created by the `/connect` API.